postlight/liftoff/README.md

 Your field names will always be added as classes in the corresponding HTML.
 So for example, a field called "Title" will generate an HTML element with the class `.Title`.
 There are other classes that are put in by default, detailed below.
 You can make use of these classes to style the site to your liking.

+## Pagination

+Pagination is automatically implemented on any site with more than 10 posts.
+This makes back + next buttons available on the homepage of your site for navigating between different pages of posts.

 ### Default classes

 - `.attachments`: placed on attachment-type fields